Paddle Now! - Trip Waiver and Policies

 Advanced Beginners: for those who have been on longer trips (up to 10 miles, full day outings), have some experience with varying conditions such as winds, and waves, and have good rescue and group-paddling skills.

 Intermediate Paddlers: for those who are comfortable on longer trips (more than 10 miles), can maintain a steady pace for extended periods, are comfortable with open water crossings of 2+ miles, can handle a variety of water conditions, and have strong self– and group-rescue skills.

-The minimum safety gear for participating in a club trip are (beyond a kayak and paddle) as follows:
+The minimum safety gear for participating in a club trip and other official events are (beyond a kayak and paddle) as follows:

 - personal flotation device (PFD) and sound producing device, such as whistle (USCG requirements).
 PFD must be properly worn.